 - A one page “statement of interest”.
 The essay should explain your interest in an area of science or engineering and its NASA relevance.

-- Two letters of recommendation.
+- Provide two letters of recommendation.
 One letter must be from the faculty mentor named in the application.